 The raw data product from MAX-DOAS instruments is raw solar UV/Vis spectra.
 From the raw spectra, differential slant column densities (DSCDs) for each trace gas absorbing in the wavelength range of interest are determined by fitting the measured solar spectrum, first corrected for broadband absorbers, with all relevant trace gas cross sections simultaneously (Platt et al., 2008).
 Here, this is done using the QDOAS algorithm developed at the Royal Belgian Institute for Space Aeronomy (BIRA; QDOAS publicly available at https://uv-vis.aeronomie.be/software/QDOAS/).
-The wavelength range for fitting O4 was 338-370 nm.
+The wavelength ranges for fitting O4 were 338-370 nm in the UV region and 425-490 nm in the visible region.
 To cancel out the stratospheric light path, allowing tropospheric-specific gas retrievals, each low elevation angle spectrum was divided by the closest zenith spectrum in time.
-An example spectral fit for O4 in this wavelength range, from 14:20 on 28/2/2023, is shown in Figure 3(a).
-O4 DSCD results at a range of elevation angles (not all angles are included for clarity) over the course of 28/2/2023 are shown in Figure 3(b).
+An example spectral fit for O4 in the UV-wavelength range, from 14:20 on 28/2/2023, is shown in Figure 3(a).
+O4 DSCD results at 360 nm for a range of elevation angles (not all angles are included for clarity) over the course of 28/2/2023 are shown in Figure 3(b).
 DSCDs physically represent the concentration (cs) of each trace gas integrated along the tropospheric light path (L) of photons reaching the detector for each elevation angle:

 DSCD=Ss= 0Lcsdl (7)